On January 31, 1881 in Celtic History

-Anna Parnell Sets Up the Committee of the Ladies Land League in Dublin
+Anna Parnell sets up the Committee of the Ladies Land League in Dublin

 Anna Parnell’s establishment of the Ladies’ Land League in Ireland in 1881 was a significant moment in both Irish history and the history of women’s involvement in political activism.